 LCFM Native allows you to sync your data from your Android app back to your FileMaker database and vice versa.
+If you intend your solution to work with this built in syncing capability you need to ensure that the tables you want to sync have three special fields to support it - a primary key field, a modification timestamp field and a creation timestamp field.
 If you dont want to sync, you don't need to do this, your app will work without changes.
-However LCFM Native comes with the ability for your app to run offline and then sync the data online, and for that, you might need to make minor changes to your solution to make it work.
+If you do want your app to run offline and then sync the data received online, you need to make minor changes to your solution to make it work.
 Here is how you do it on the Sample Assets solution from FileMaker.
 Open Sample Assets in FileMaker.

 Next we need to make some changes to the fields in the database tables.
 These are only minor changes.

 Still within FileMaker, Click File > Manage > Database

 Select the table you want to make sync ready (1).
 First we need to modify the primary key field in each table to autoenter calc = Get(UUID).